Skip to main content

 💦Finish: Short in flavor but with a pleasing amount of chest heat, not too much not too little.
 It's an initial puff of creme brulée that quickly fades.

 🏆 Overall: 6.5/10 - Very Good - A step up from the standard Marker's Mark, No. 46 offers additional depth and body though I expect it to be a good deal more polarizing.
 I like it, but have friends that both love and hate it; worth trying at least once at this price.
 What I describe as carbon or coal definitely sticks out from what is otherwise a very sweet bourbon in line with its wheated roots.
 I am nevertheless drawn to the cleanly demarcated nose and evolving palate.
 It doesn't reach the heights of the standard Maker's Cask Strength which has a massive leap in the quality of its finish.
-That aside, I will have to try the No. 46 at cask strength at some point.
+That aside, I will have to try the No. 46 at cask strength at some point (update: I did).

 💵Would buy again?
 Sure, I can see myself coming back to this bottle from time to time.